From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Translation and Singleton Composition of Avoid Value Functions

 Consequently,

 Since this holds for every admissible $u(\cdot)$, taking the supremum gives

 We have therefore shown that

 This proves \eqref{eq:template_neg_level} and \eqref{eq:template_zero_level}.
-The inequality $V(t,x)\le 0$ was established at the beginning of the proof. }{ The result is the avoid-side analogue of the sign-characterization results proved for the travel-cost formulation in Propositions~1--2 and Propositions~3--4 of \cite{solanki2026formalizing}.
-In particular, Remark~1 of \cite{solanki2026formalizing} states that the avoid case is obtained by replacing the minimizing control with a maximizing one, and that the statements and proofs carry over verbatim.
-A full proof is provided in the arXiv version \textbf{[cite arXiv/full version here]}. } \end{proof}
+The inequality $V(t,x)\le 0$ was established at the beginning of the proof. }{ The full proof is provided in the extended version \cite{solanki2026singleton}, but a sketch is given here.
+The result is the avoid-side analogue of the sign-characterization results proved for the travel-cost formulation in Propositions~1-2 and Propositions~3-4 of \cite{solanki2026formalizing}.
+In particular, Remark~1 of \cite{solanki2026formalizing} states that the avoid case is obtained by replacing the minimizing control with a maximizing one, and that the statements and proofs carry over verbatim. } \end{proof}